axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/customization/new-dashboard-custom-widget.rst

 Define External webpage
 -----------------------

-Custom widget can allow user embedded an external webpage into Portal dashboard.
+The custom widget can allow users to embed an external webpage into Portal dashboard.
-This feature is extremely useful for company using other system beside Axon Ivy.
+This feature is extremely useful for a company using another system besides Axon Ivy.
-Now user can interact with multiple systems on Portal dashboard.
+Now users can interact with multiple systems on the Portal dashboard.

 JSON structure